DiggerMario2-zz/Apple-Hardware-Test-USB-Creator/README.md

 ## Change Log
 * V1 Jan 28, 2016
-    * I intend to have the final version of this program packaged in ".app" format with a nice GUI.
+    * The final version of this program packaged in ".app" format with a nice GUI.
 The v1 script you are examining is merely a prototype.
-Please don't judge too harshly :)

-## Credits, Thanks, Standing on the shoulders of giants
+## Credits and Thanks
 * [upekkha](https://github.com/upekkha/AppleHardwareTest) for the initial compilation of information regarding manual creation of Apple Hardware Test USB flash drives.
 * Google ITRP: Take chances, make mistakes, get messy